seth-shaw-unlv/seth-shaw-unlv.github.io/_posts/2021-02-18-performance_analysis.md

 # Summary

 There are few things on the internet as a slowly loading page.
 This process illustrates how our first assumptions are not always accurate.
 I could have spent a lot of time chasing minor gains by tweaking my theme without addressing the real issue.
 Setting up a testing environment and putting various aspects through their paces is worth the work.
 Addressing the performance issues with our content permissions is my next step, but there are plenty of other things we can try to further improve performance.
 I'll be sure to put them through their paces.

+_Update (2020-02-24): I presented on this and the follow-up content access controls at the Islandora Online Meeting on 2021-02-23.
+[The slides are available as PDF](/files/2021-02-23_Islandora_Open_Meeting_Performance_Testing_and_Content_Access_Control.pdf) and [a recording of the presentation](https://youtu.be/tKQIdYjsVDo) is available on the Islandora Foundation YouTube site._

 # Additional Notes